 CDP also compiled Newspaper Clippings on the activities of the SBCP Watch and published a book, entitled: “Sundarbans Biodiversity Conservation Project: Peoples’ Opinions in Bangladesh.”

 Six years after its conception, the Melamchi Water Supply Project (MWSP), the Asian Development Bank’s pet project in Sindhupalchowk District, Nepal, is still mired in controversy.
 Three of the project’s original funding agencies—the World Bank, Swedish International Development Agency (SIDA) and Norwegian Agency for Development (NORAD) —had pulled out in the last three years brought about by several pressing issues.
 In fact, the water project has been on the donors’ priority list in the last two decades but was never pursued due to conflict of interests among donors, mainly between the World Bank and the ADB.

-Last month, the residents of Basari village in Nepal informed officials about a nearby landslide that damaged five houses.
-Rising to the call of duty, at half past seven in the morning the District Administration and Police Officers arrived and took stock of the situation.
-The nearby cracked surfaces served a reminder of the devastating Gorkha earthquake the previous month.
+Informed officials about a nearby landslide that damaged five houses.
+Rising to the call of duty, at half-past seven in the morning the District Administration and Police Officers arrived and took stock of the situation.
+The nearby cracked surfaces served as a reminder of the devastating Gorkha earthquake the previous month.
 More than 250 villagers were relocated to a safe spot.